okjuan/spotify-extension/README.md

 ## Motivation

-We spend most of our time on browser for working or enjoy reading news or looking for information.
+We spend most of our time on browser for working, enjoy reading news or looking for information.
 We rarely want to switch to another window because we are in focus mode.
-And if we don't have mood to listen some song or we want to pause.
-To do that, we have to switch to music app and make some actions that we want.
-Sometime switching context make us loose focus.
-So it happened to me.
-So I made this small extension to reduce the frequency of switching context.
+Or while checking out youtube, some good melodies hit your ear and you may want to add that song to your Spotify playlist.
+To make things easier, this extension was born.

+- Avoid switching context while you're focusing on your browser by providing mini player which helps to control Spotify easier on the browser.
+- Quick right click to search song by name on Spotify site.

 ## How it looks like?